-1. There are 330 million monthly active Reddit users.
+1. There are over 430 million monthly active Reddit users.

 At a time when many other social media platforms are going through serious turbulence, Reddit seems to be an alien.
 Do you know how many people are on Reddit?
-The site sees a third of a billion active users (MAU) every month, according to this stat.
+The site sees close to half a billion monthly active users (MAU) every month, according to this stat.

-That number currently pitches the site above Twitter whose declining figure reached 326 million MAU in February 2019.
-Currently, Twitter has 269.6 million monthly active users.
+That number currently pitches the site above Snapchat that counts 381.5 million MAUs, and Twitter whose declining figure reached 326 million MAU in February 2019.
+Currently, Twitter has 339.6 million monthly active users.